-1. Preliminary Exams.
+- 1. Preliminary Exams.
 Preliminary exams have two portions.
-When a student successfully completes both phases of the preliminary exams, they are "admitted to candidacy."
+When a student successfully completes both phases of the preliminary exams, they are "admitted to candidacy." - 5 Program of Study: Doctorate of Philosophy (Ph.D.)

-- (a) Written Exams.
+(a) Written Exams.
 The written preliminary exams are taken in August, at the end of the first year of study, usually during the week before Fall classes begin.
 The exams cover content in the methods, theory, and computational sequences of study.
 The written portion exams are typically on Tuesday and/or Thursday.
 Each day consists of a three-hour morning and three-hour afternoon session.
 Some portions of the exams may be take home exams.
 On all parts of the exam, students are held to the honor system.
-Reasonable evidence that a student went against the guidelines provided can result in expulsion from the program. - If a student does not pass the written preliminary exams, at the discretion of the department, they may be allowed to take the exams again, in August of the following year.
+Reasonable evidence that a student went against the guidelines provided can result in expulsion from the program.

+If a student does not pass the written preliminary exams, at the discretion of the department, they may be allowed to take the exams again, in August of the following year.
 Under this circumstance, the student also may be required to do remedial work.
-If the student fails the written portion of the preliminary exam a second time, they will be dismissed from the program. - (b) Preliminary Project Presentation (PPP).
-Students who successfully complete the written portion of the preliminary exam will then work with the Graduate Program Advisor to find a faculty advisor (in the Department) to begin work in the Preliminary Project Presentation (PPP).
+If the student fails the written portion of the preliminary exam a second time, they will be dismissed from the program.

+(b) Preliminary Project Presentation (PPP).
+Students who successfully complete the written portion of the written preliminary exam will then work with the Graduate Program Advisor to find a faculty advisor (in the Department) to begin work in the Preliminary Project Presentation (PPP).
 The PPP is designed to demonstrate that a graduate student can conduct individual research.
 Work on the PPP with the advisor includes identifying a problem of interest to the student and advisor, working on that project until the advisor feels sufficient progress has been made.
 When the advisor indicates to the student that progress is sufficient, the student will present their work to the Department.
 It is often that the PPP will become part of the dissertation.
 Students are also strongly encouraged to work with their advisor to submit the results of their PPP to a statistics journal for publication, if the advisor believes the work is publishable.
 From start to finish, the PPP typically requires twelve to eighteen months.
+While actively working on the PPP, students may register for one-credit hour of STA 6V00, with the consent of their PPP advisor.